NicholasBoss/itm220grading/README.md

 2. Open the repository in VS Code.

+3. Double check that the Python support extension is installed.
+If not, install it.

-3. Go to the setup folder and do either of the following
+4. Go to the setup folder and do either of the following
  -  If you are in the AWS instance, run the `setup.py` file.
 This will verify that a `student` user exists and grant access to the `student` user for the `airportdb` database.

  - If you are on your local machine, you may need to change the password on line 20 to your root password.
 Run the `setup.py` file after this change.
 This will create a `student` user and grant access to the `student` user for the `airportdb` database.

-4. `If you are not in the AWS instance`, run the `airportdb_dump.sql` file from the terminal using the following command:
+5. `If you are not in the AWS instance`, run the `airportdb_dump.sql` file from the terminal using the following command:
 ```bash
 mysql -u root -p airportdb < airportdb_dump.sql
 ```